 PREPARATION FOR THE TRIP TO LA CORUÑA

 We decided to visit La Coruña to find out more about this family hero and to pay our respects to him as a personal pilgrimage on behalf of all the family.
 In 2015 Graciela and I were to travel to Europe.
 We were already planning to be in Spain in June for the 40th birthday celebrations of our niece Paula Albrecht who lives in Barcelona.
 We could easily include La Coruña in the itinerary.

 We booked our flights with Vueling Air, Barcelona to La Coruña (1hr 45 min) and then La Coruña to London (2 hr 5 min), together with three nights accommodation at Hotel Blue Coruña.
 Some confusion was caused by the various spellings of the name of this coastal city in the region of Galicia in northern Spain.
 La Coruña is the Spanish name, A Coruña is the Galician version, and the English know it as Corunna.
-I prefer the Spanish version.
+I use the Spanish version in this page.

-The next step was to try to find a local guide who could help us with a “Sir John Moore Tour”.
-I emailed the Oficina de Información Turística Plaza María Pita firstname.lastname@example.org and they put me in touch with Mr Suso Martínez, email@example.com.
+The next step was to try to find a local guide who could help us with a ‘Sir John Moore Tour’.
+I emailed the Oficina de Información Turística Plaza María Pita and they put me in touch with Mr Suso Martínez, email@example.com.
 He responded promptly and confirmed details.
 He would pick us up from the hotel at 10 am with his car and the price would be 110 Euros for the private tour, all inclusive.